 1: Pololū Valley (north Kohala)

 The first of 7 valleys in the Kohala Mountains that run along the northern tip of the Big Island, Pololū begins where Highway 270 ends.
 A hike down a short but steep trail (-420 feet in 0.6 miles) takes you to a stunning and wild black sand beach backed by a grove of towering Ironwood trees atop 40 foot sand dunes.
 The Pololū Valley Lookout at the top of the trail gives a birds eye view of the valley and beach below.

 Read more about visiting Pololū on our website.

-The 7th and most visited valley, Waipi’o is accessed via Highway 19 through Waimea and Honokaa.
-Once densely populated and home to Hawaiian Kings, today Waipi’o now supports a small community of people and taro fields.
-The valley can be viewed from the lookout or accessed by 4X4 vehicle or walking down the extremely steep road – a 40% grade in some spots!
-Waipi’o has a beautiful black sand beach which is bisected by the Waipi’o River.
+The 7th and most visited valley, Waipiʻo is accessed via Highway 19 through Waimea and Honokaʻa.
+Once densely populated and home to Hawaiian Kings, today Waipiʻo now supports a small community of people and taro fields.
+The valley can be viewed from the lookout, but access down into the valley has been restricted to residents-only.

 There are many gorgeous beaches on and around the Kohala coast.
 Some of the best include:

 - Spencer Beach Park – calm waters and sandy beach that’s good for kids.

 - Hapuna Beach Park – very large golden sand beach good for body surfing, boogie boarding, long beach walks, and sunsets.

 - Wailea Bay (Beach 69) for plenty of natural shade and calm, brilliant blue waters.